Peat: Peat fires

-Erosion: Peat hags
+Erosion: peat hags

-Peat "hags" are a form of erosion that occur at the sides of gullies that cut into the peat; they sometimes also occur in isolation.
+Peat "hags" are a form of erosion which occurs at the sides of gullies that cut into the peat; they sometimes also occur in isolation.
 Hags may result when flowing water cuts downwards into the peat and when fire or overgrazing exposes the peat surface.
 Once the peat is exposed in these ways, it is prone to further erosion by wind, water and livestock.
 The result is overhanging vegetation and peat.
 Hags are too steep and unstable for vegetation to establish itself, so they continue to erode unless restorative action is taken.

+Reduced usage

+Peat-free options and policies have been adopted in various countries, for example the UK's Royal Horticultural Society promotes peat-free gardening.
+Peat extraction has been forbidden in Chile since April 2024.

 Protection

 In June 2002, the United Nations Development Programme launched the Wetlands Ecosystem and Tropical Peat Swamp Forest Rehabilitation Project.
 This project was targeted to last for five years, and brings together the efforts of various non-government organisations.

 In November 2002, the International Peatland (formerly Peat) Society (IPS) and the International Mire Conservation Group (IMCG) published guidelines on the "Wise Use of Mires and Peatlands – Backgrounds and Principles including a framework for decision-making".
 This publication aims to develop mechanisms that can balance the conflicting demands on the global peatland heritage to ensure its wise use to meet the needs of humankind.

 In June 2008, the IPS published the book Peatlands and Climate Change, summarising the currently available knowledge on the topic.
 In 2010, IPS presented a "Strategy for Responsible Peatland Management", which can be applied worldwide for decision-making.

-Peat extraction is forbidden in Chile since April 2024.
+Restoration

+Active peatland plant reintroduction successfully re-establishes typical plant communities within 5 years after restoration.
+These support the return of animal, insect, and bird communities found in undisturbed similar environments.
+The presence of pools in restoration projects increases the biodiversity by providing a variety of microhabitats.